-The initial design choices were subtle.
-By far the most wide-ranging design decision is easy to miss in retrospect: F#'s number-one design choice was to be a .NET language.
-Everything else was to be subservient to that goal.
-In particular, .NET types are F# types, .NET values are F# values, .NET exceptions (and their semantics) are F# exceptions (and their semantics), and .NET threads are F# threads.
+.NET exceptions (and their semantics) are F# exceptions (and their semantics), and .NET threads are F# threads.
 The same was true in reverse and "two-way interop" was always a design goal.
 There's no type translation, no marshalling from one representation to another.
-Strings in F# were to be strings in F# and vice-versa.
+Strings in F# were to be strings in .NET and vice-versa.
 Types and functions defined in F# could be used from other .NET languages.
 This decision gave F# less room to innovate - more often than not, F# is stuck with whatever .NET does - but it guaranteed two-way interop.
 This was a huge reason for starting a new language design, rather than trying to map an existing language onto .NET.
 This full identification of types and data goes beyond the question of having one runtime vs two: even if you have one runtime, a language could still have chosen to use different representations for (say) a list of integers, represented internally as .NET objects of some kind, but marshalled when passed to a .NET method: one runtime, but two representations.
 F# doesn't do that: it uses one runtime and, where possible, identical representations.
 This influenced many small decisions: for example, from the outset a function declared in F# had a guaranteed, stable representation in .NET code as a static member of a class with a stable name, and could be used directly from .NET languages.
 This also meant F# code could always be accessed via .NET reflection.
-Although the first version of F# was initially presented as "Caml-for-.NET", in reality it was always a new language, designed for .NET from day 1, but taking Caml as its principal source of design guidance and inspiration.
+Although the first version of F# was initially presented as "Caml-for-.NET", in reality it was always a new language, designed for .NET from day 1.
+F# was never fully compatible with any version of OCaml, though it shared a compatible subset, and it took Caml-Light and OCaml as its principal sources of design guidance and inspiration.

 In addition, there was the question what not to implement.
 A notable omission from the design was the functorial module system of OCaml.
 Functors were a key part of Standard ML and a modified form of the feature was included with OCaml, a source of ongoing controversy amongst theoreticians.
-The author was positively disposed towards functors as a "gold standard" in what parameterization could be in a programming language but was wary of their theoretical complexities.
+I was positively disposed towards functors as a "gold standard" in what parameterization could be in a programming language, but was wary of their theoretical complexities.
 Furthermore, at the time there were relatively few places where functors were used by practicing OCaml programmers.
 One part of the OCaml module system - nested module definitions - was eventually included in the design of F#.
 However, functors were perceived to be awkward to implement in a direct way on .NET and it was hard to justify their inclusion in a language design alongside .NET object programming.
 Another decision was not to include any OCaml 3.0 features, specifically neither the object system nor the recently added "named arguments" feature.
 Leroy's email above explains the issues regarding the object system: there was sufficient disparity and mismatch between the object systems of .NET and OCaml that the latter couldn't be used for the former.
-The OCaml pre-processor CamlP4 was also not supported, though CamlLex and CamlYacc could be used.
+The OCaml preprocessor CamlP4 was also not supported, though CamlLex and CamlYacc could be used.
 The question of the object system would be dealt with later.
 However, this meant that F# and OCaml diverged as of the core language of OCaml 2.0.

-The first release (v0.1, soon replaced by 0.5) was made near-silently on June 4 2002 as an addition to the ILX project, making the following claims on the website:
+The first release (v0.1, soon replaced by 0.5) was made near-silently on June 4 200232 as an addition to the ILX project, making the following claims on the website: